forem/forem/docs/backend/internationalization.md

 There are many ways to translate static content on the platform.
 To start, we can explore tools like [i18n-tasks](https://glebm.github.io/i18n-tasks/) which also has an option to leverage Google Translate programmatically.
-We'll need to great locale files (likely `.yml`) to house the translations.
+We'll need to create locale files (likely `.yml`) to house the translations.

 ## Search Engine Optimization (SEO)

-It seems search engines, especially Google, don't particularly like content on a page to be in several different languages.
+It seems search engines, especially Google, don't particularly like content on a page to be in multiple languages.
 To account for this on pages like articles, we can try an approach using the canonical URL for the language the article was written in.

 For example, if we detect an article is written in Spanish, we can set the canonical URL for that article to be `/locale/es/username/article-slug`.
 We can